Tom Ripley

-Thomas Phelps Ripley is a fictional character in a series of crime novels by American novelist Patricia Highsmith, as well as several film adaptations.
-He is a career criminal, con artist, and serial killer who always gets away with his crimes.
+Tom Ripley is a fictional character in the Ripley series of crime novels by American novelist Patricia Highsmith, as well as several film adaptations.
+He is a psychopathic career criminal, con artist, and serial killer.
 The five novels in which he appears—The Talented Mr. Ripley, Ripley Under Ground, Ripley's Game, The Boy Who Followed Ripley, and Ripley Under Water—were published between 1955 and 1991.

-In the novels
+Ripley has been critically acclaimed for being "both a likable character and a cold-blooded killer".
+The Guardian wrote, "It is near impossible, I would say, not to root for Tom Ripley.
+Not to like him.
+Not, on some level, to want him to win.
+Patricia Highsmith does a fine job of ensuring he wheedles his way into our sympathies."
+Book magazine ranked Ripley on its list of the 100 Best Characters in Fiction since 1900.

+Fictional biography

+Backstory

-Highsmith introduced Tom Ripley in The Talented Mr. Ripley (1955) as a young man making a meager living as a con artist.
-The novel also supplies him with a backstory: orphaned at age five when his parents drowned, he was raised in Boston by his aunt Dottie, a cold, stingy woman who mocked him as a "sissy".
-As a teenager, he attempted unsuccessfully to run away from his aunt's home to New York City before finally moving there at age 20.
+Highsmith introduced Ripley in The Talented Mr. Ripley (1955), in which she provided him with a backstory.
+He was orphaned at age five when his parents drowned in Boston Harbor, and then raised by his aunt Dottie, a cold, stingy woman who mocked him as a "sissy".
+As a teenager, he attempted unsuccessfully to run away from his aunt's home to New York City before finally moving there at age 20 to pursue an unsuccessful career as an actor.
+Ripley subsequently made a meager living as a con artist utilizing his skills in "forging signatures, telling lies, and impersonating practically anybody".